Effortless & Delicious: Your Ultimate Guide to Instant Pot Chicken Recipes

 • Not Enough Liquid: Without sufficient liquid, the Instant Pot cannot generate the steam necessary to come to pressure, which will often result in a “Burn” notice.

 • Overcrowding the Pot: Don’t stack too much frozen chicken in the pot.
-It will cook unevenly and may result in some pieces being undercooked.
+It will cook unevenly & may result in some pieces being undercooked.
 Cook in a single layer if possible.

 • Under-Seasoning: Since the seasonings can’t be rubbed into the meat, adding a bit more than you normally would is a good idea to ensure a flavorful outcome.